hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 ### 6. Enhance OpcodeServiceImpl

-When `ContractDebugParameters` are built, we need to pass the new `ethereumData` field so that is can be used in the `TransactionExecutionService` to create the Ethereum transaction body.
+When `ContractDebugParameters` are built, we need to pass the new `ethereumData` field so that it can be used in the `TransactionExecutionService` to create the Ethereum transaction body.

 ### 7. Enhance Account